anubra266/css-picons/README.md

 ```

 **Note:** Panda automatically tracks components named as the capitalized version of the identifier. e.g. If your
-identifier is daocons`, a component called `Daocons` that consumes it will be automatically tracked.
+identifier is daocons, a component called `Daocons` that consumes it will be automatically tracked.

 ### Identifier